koundinyagoparaju/react-password-strength/README.md

 #### defaultValue

 - A default value to set for the password field.
 If a non-empty string is provided the `changeCallback` will be called in `componentDidMount`.

-#### userInputs

-- An array of strings that zxcvbn will treat as an extra dictionary.

 #### namespaceClassName (Default: 'ReactPasswordStrength')